linux-kdevops/kdevops-history/docs/kdevops-mirror.md

 Part of doing Linux kernel development is git cloning Linux or some other trees, building, installing, and then running some things.
-The effort to git clone can be quite slow, specially if you are working with linux-next or building qemu.
+The effort to git clone can be quite slow, specially if you are working with linux-next or building QEMU.
 And if you are using kdevops on a pretty large system or set of systems that could benefit from a git mirror, kdevops supports the ability to setup and git protocol mirror (git://) and start mirroring any git tree we want.